This article has links to products and services we love, which we may make commission from.

 Parking is available for an additional fee and must be reserved in advance.

 The Daniels House Bed and Breakfast For Time Travel Charm

 The Daniels House Bed and Breakfast (1 Daniels Street) is a three-story historical house with a colorful past.

 It was built by shipbuilders and mariners, Stephen Daniels I or Stephen Daniels II between 1667 and 1693 then extended around 1756 by another resident, Samuel Silsbee who was a carpenter.

-In the next years it became a day nursery, boarding house and a tea room stuffed with antiques.
+In the next years, it became a day nursery, boarding house and tea room stuffed with antiques.

 After that, it became a bed and breakfast with Catherine “Kay” Gill as the host for 55 years until 2018.

 The following year the current owners, Patrick Bentivegna and Adele Lee, renovated and opened The Daniels Bed and Breakfast once again for lodgings and tours.

 Bedrooms feature antique furnishings, 4-poster canopy beds and some have fireplaces.